spear-sim/spear/docs/building_spearsim.md

 Our `SpearSim` project requires you to create several symbolic links.
 We provide a command-line tool for this purpose.

-If you're building on Windows, you need to run this tool with administrator privileges.
+If you're building on Windows, you will need to run this tool with administrator privileges.

 ```console
 cd tools